Two Recipients announced for the 2017 Neilsen-ASIA Research Award.

 The Neilsen Foundation Allied Health Professional Research Award of ASIA is a one year award of $25,000 to a clinician at the Master’s or Clinical Doctorate level.
 The purpose of the award is to encourage clinicians in the field of SCI to incorporate an element of research into their professional practice.

-The 2nd Annual Recipient of the Neilsen-ASIA Research Award is Anne Bryden, OTR/L, of Case Western Reserve University.
+2015 Recipient of the Neilsen-ASIA Research Award: Anne Bryden, OTR/L, of Case Western Reserve University.

 Anne Bryden, a PhD candidate, received the award for her project entitled “The Development of a Novel Upper Extremity Assessment Protocol for Acute Tetraplegia.”
 Ms. Bryden received her $25,000 research award during the Awards Presentation session at the 2015 ASIA and ISCoS combined meeting in Montreal.